 When Jay Douglass, ARM Institute Chief Operating Officer, started building out the ARM Institute directly following its inception in January 2017, he didn’t realize he would one day work on the same site where Robert Patterson Douglass, his great, great uncle worked.
 The ARM Institute’s Pittsburgh offices are housed under the skeleton of an old steel mill that stands where the Jones & Laughlin (J&L) Steel Mill once operated.
-Inside, a team of experts works to solve the critical issues inhibiting the growth of manufacturing in the U.S., from workforce needs to technology development.
+Inside, a team of experts works to solve the critical issues inhibiting the growth of manufacturing in the U.S., from workforce needs to robotics technology development.

 A Snapshot of Mill 19’s Historical Significance